Dragon2fly/xlrd3/README.md

 [![PyPI version](https://badge.fury.io/py/xlrd.svg)](https://badge.fury.io/py/xlrd)
 --->
 ### xlrd3
-This is a fork of original archived [xlrd](https://github.com/python-excel/xlrd) project.
+A fork of original archived [xlrd](https://github.com/python-excel/xlrd) project.
 This fork aims to fix bugs that existing in `xlrd` and improve it features.
-As the name of this fork implies, it is going to drop EOL `python2` and move toward `python3`.
+As the name of this fork implies, python2 support is dropped.

+At version 1.0.0, xlrd3 on pair with xlrd version 1.2.0 with following bugs fixed:

+* MemoryError: `on_demand` with `mmap` still causes some `xls` to be read the whole file into memory.
+* `on_demand` not supported for `xlsx`
+* Parsing comments failed for `xlsx` on Windows platform.

 ### When to use xlrd3
 If you just need to **read** and deal with both `xlsx` and `xls`, use `xlrd3`.
-Then if you want to export your data to other excel file, use [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) or [xlsxWriter](https://github.com/jmcnamara/XlsxWriter)
+Then if you want to export your data to other excel files, use [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) or [xlsxWriter](https://github.com/jmcnamara/XlsxWriter).
-If you need to **edit** `xlsx` (read and write) and sure that `xls` never appear in your workflow, you are advised to use [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) instead.
+If you need to **edit** `xlsx` (read and write) and are sure that `xls` never appear in your workflow, you are advised to use [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) instead.

 **Purpose**: Provide a library for developers to use to extract data from Microsoft Excel (tm) spreadsheet files.
 It is not an end-user tool.